Mariel-Siravegna/msiravegna/content/home/experience.md

   location = "Santiago, Chile"
   date_start = "2010-01-01"
   date_end = "2014-08-04"
-  description = """At the Central Bank my main duties were i) carry out research about International Macroeconomic issues relevant to the Chilean economy, ii) provide evidence and technical support in the investigations and reports requested by the International Manager's Office.
-Working for the Chilean Central Bank has allowed me to strengthen and expand my knowledge in international macroeconomics and applied econometrics (panel and time series methodologies applied to macroeconomics issues as forecasting or impact, for example cointegration, error correction models, vector autoregression analysis, Kalman filter.
-Also, I wrote many documents for internal discussion on topics of inflation, fiscal position, exchange rate, capital flow reversal and commodity prices.
-Also, I had presented my research in several international conferences. """
+  description = """At the Central Bank my main duties were i) carry out research about International Macroeconomic issues relevant to the Chilean economy, ii) provide evidence and technical support in the investigations and reports requested by the International Manager's Office. """

   [[experience]]
   title = "Instructor and Researcher"